-Donald Trump’s legal problems: where does each case stand?
+Donald Trump case tracker: where does each investigation stand?

 In December 2022, the Trump Organization was found guilty on all counts of criminal tax fraud and falsification of business records.

-In January, the office of Manhattan district attorney Alvin Bragg began presenting evidence to a grand jury on Trump’s role in the hush-money scheme.
+In January, the office of the Manhattan district attorney, Alvin Bragg, began presenting evidence to a grand jury on Trump’s role in the hush-money scheme.

 In March, Bragg’s office indicted Trump on 34 felony charges of falsifying business records.